ethereum/portal-network-specs/portal-wire-protocol.md

 encoded_message := bytes
 ```

-The `encoded_message` component is the SSZ encoded payload for the message as is indicated by its `message_id`.
-Each message has its own `sedes` which dictates how it should be encoded and decoded.
+The `encoded_message` component is the [SSZ](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md) encoded payload for the message as is indicated by its `message_id`.
+Each message has its own `sedes` which dictates how it is encoded and decoded.

 The SSZ sedes `ByteList` is used to alias `List[uint8, max_length=2048]`.